djkeu/web_apps/index.md

 Done: Make a home page that shows all posts in chronological order.

 Done: Create a form for making new posts
-ToDo: and another for editing existing posts. p.418
+Done: and another for editing existing posts. p.418
-ToDo: Fill in your forms to make sure they work.
+Done: Fill in your forms to make sure they work.

 # Setting up user accounts, p.421